shane1004/sort-visualizer/README.md

 <div align="center" style="height: 130px">

 <h1 align="center">  SORT / VISUALIZER </h1>
-Sorting visualizer is a react base web app where we can visualize and play with sorting algorithms.
+Sort visualizer is a react base web app where we can visualize and play with sorting algorithms.

 </div>